geoscience-community-codes/spatial_density/README.md

 >install.packages("ks", repos="http://cran.r-project.org")

-then choose to let R create/install into a local directory.
+you can choose to let R create/install into a local directory, if you do not have root/admin access.

 ### GMT plotting DEPENDENCIES
 The PERL script plot_spd.gmt.pl will grid and contour the spatial density output grid file.
 This plotting package depends